St. Kevin's Boys F.C.

-St. Kevin's Boys Football Club, is an association football club, in Whitehall, in North Dublin, with over forty schoolboy teams who play in the Dublin District Schoolboys League and a number of senior sides who play in the Leinster Senior League.
+St. Kevin's Football Club is an association football club originally based in Whitehall, Dublin.
+The club has since spread its reach across multiple locations in Dublin 9 and The Ward, County Dublin.
+The club fields more than 40 schoolboy teams who play in the Dublin District Schoolboys League.
+At senior level, the club fields two sides who play in the Leinster Senior League.
+The club name was changed from St. Kevin’s Boys Club in 2023 with the introduction of a girls football section for the first time.

-The club uses playing facilities at Ellenfield Park, Shanowen Road, St. Aidan's CBS, Ward Cross, the Royal College of Surgeons Cloghran, Collinstown, Hampstead Park, and Coolgrena.
+The club uses three playing facilities in Whitehall (at Ellenfield Park, at Larkhill Road and at St. Aidan's CBS), one in Santry (at Shanowen Road) and one in Ward (at Ward Cross).
+Other locations include the Royal College of Surgeons' Sports Grounds in Dardistown, Hampstead Park in Glasnevin and Coolgreena Road in Beaumont.

-In 2018, St. Kevins entered into a player development pathway, a five-year agreement, with Bohemians.
+As of 2024, St. Kevin's are strategic partners with Bohemian F.C.

 History

 Foundation and development

 Founded in 1959, by Fr.
+Des Williams, as St. Kevin's Boys Club, there was originally just one association football team at the club.
+By the mid-sixties, the club had both senior and underage teams who were challenging for trophies in the Amateur Football League (AFL) and the Dublin District Schoolboys League (DDSL).

-Des Williams, the club grew into one of the biggest schoolboy clubs in the country, with a number of players progressing on to full time careers in England, and played for the Irish International side.
+The club grew into one of the biggest schoolboy clubs in the country, with a number of players progressing on to full time careers in England, and played for the Irish International side.
 Playing in Ellenfield Park, beside Whitehall Church.
 In 1984 the club built the clubhouse and hall in Larkhill.
 In the 2000s, the club developed an all-weather pitch on Shanowen Road, adjacent to their clubhouse in Larkhill.

+On 31 May 2016, St. Kevin's first team played their last senior game in the Athletic Union League (AUL), having decided to move to the Leinster Senior League for the 2016–17 season.

+On 13 September 2016, the club's new 7,650 sq/m floodlit all-weather pitch, located at St Aidan's School, was opened by President Michael D Higgins.
+In August 2019, the club completed an upgrade to the 891 sq/m artificial turf pitch at Shanowen Road.
+In June 2025, another all-weather pitch was developed on Larkhill Road.